SAP Spend Management: How Ariba, Concur, and Fieldglass Work Together

 How long does an Ariba implementation take?

 Guided buying (self-service procurement): 8-12 weeks.
 Full source-to-pay (sourcing + procurement + invoice management): 4-6 months.
 Supplier management and Business Network: 2-3 months.
-Implementation complexity scales with the number of spend categories and approval workflows.
+Complexity scales with the number of spend categories and approval workflows.

 What is the SAP Spend Control Tower?

-An AI-driven analytics layer that aggregates spend data from Ariba, Concur, and Fieldglass into one view.
+An AI-driven analytics layer that pulls spend data from Ariba, Concur, and Fieldglass into a single view.
 It identifies cost-saving opportunities, flags policy violations, and provides predictive analytics on future spending.
 Think of it as a CFO dashboard for total enterprise spend.

 The Full SAP CX Portfolio